duckdb/duckdb-web/docs/sql/data_types/numeric.md

 expanded: Data Types
 ---
 ## Integer Types
-The types `tinyint`, `smallint`, `integer`, and `bigint` store whole numbers, that is, numbers without fractional components, of various ranges.
+The types `tinyint`, `smallint`, `integer`, `bigint` and `hugeint` store whole numbers, that is, numbers without fractional components, of various ranges.
 Attempts to store values outside of the allowed range will result in an error.

 | Name | Aliases | Min | Max |
 |:---|:---|---:|---:|